emcassi/emcassi/README.md

 - 👀 I’m interested in all things technology!
 - 🧠 Languages I use: Swift, Java, C++, Dart, Python, JavaScript, C#
 - 📫 You can reach me at alexwaynepublic@gmail.com
+- Still working on transferring my projects to GitHub.
+More to come :)

 <!---
 alexander-wayne/alexander-wayne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.